elbiop/elbiop/README.md

 <H2 align="center"> Elbio Peña </H3>
 Engineer with 10+ years developing monitoring, reporting and improving KPI's in the plastics, electronics and consumer goods industries.
-Performing in the positions of Maintenance Mgr; Production Mgr. and Process engineering Mgr.
+Performing in the positions of Maintenance Mgr.
+Production Mgr. and Process engineering Mgr.
 This accounts for a multy disciplinary expertise for business analitycs.
 Strong technical skills in Python, R, and other programming, markup and query languages, with long experience managing teams.
-I am currently looking for a challenging and rewarding opportunity to use my skills and experience To add value and make an impact.
+I am currently looking for a challenging and rewarding opportunity to use my skills and experience in data analytics to add value and make an impact.

 <p align="center">